Patrick Wolter

 Read moreCarlota

-Carlota studied Psychology at university and is currently finishing her master’s in Health Psychology.
-She has previously worked as a support worker for individuals with autism and learning disabilities and volunteered in Kenya, India and Colombia, supporting young adults with mental disabilities.
-She is also a SHOUT volunteer.
+Carlota studied Psychology at university and is currently finishing her Master’s in Health Psychology.
+She has previously worked as an In-Reach worker, supporting individuals that were discharged from hospital wards, to enable a better integration in the community and as a support worker for individuals with autism and learning disabilities.
+Carlota also volunteered in Kenya, India, and Colombia, supporting young adults with mental disabilities.

-To look after her wellbeing, Carlota loves playing the guitar and piano, listening to music and taking photos with her camera.
+To look after her wellbeing, Carlota loves playing the guitar and piano, listening to music and taking photos with her camera in nature.

 Chloé